SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 developers, and intermediate managers (e.g. program managers, project managers, department heads).
 We will discuss current pain points, what's gone wrong with previous improvement initiatives, what pitfalls and setbacks are likely ... all the icky stuff.
 Bring samples of your source code if you like.
-Please be prepared to discuss what you want to optimize your organization for, and what you think your organization must give up to move toward that optimization goal.
+Please be prepared to discuss what you want to optimize your organization for, what you want to keep, and what you think your organization must give up to move toward that optimization goal.

 ![Caterpillar wants to be a butterfly](assets/images/caterpillar-wants-to-be-a-butterfly.png){: .align-center}